apacheignite/documentation/hadoop-accelerator/installing-on-apache-hadoop.md

   ]
 }
 [/block]

-6) Start Hadoop.
+[block:api-header]
+{
+  "type": "basic",
+  "title": "Hadoop Start-up"
+}
+[/block]

-7) At this point installation is finished and you can start running jobs.
+At this point installation is finished and you can start running jobs.

 Run a job with separate `core-site.xml` and/or `mapred-site.xml` configuration files:
 [block:code]
 {